Amtrak Auto Train Rooms

 Auto Train Rooms & Seats: Where You’ll Stay On The Train

-This article aims to assist you in finding your room on the train.
+This article aims to help you find accommodation on this train.
 It also provides information about the sleeper car room types and the layout of the train, also known as the consist.

-If you are looking for the schedule and more detailed information on this train, you are just one click away.
+You are just one click away if you are looking for the schedule and more detailed information on this train.
 Please visit my Auto Train page for additional details.

 When do I get my coach seat assignment on the Amtrak Auto Train?